- Oops!Something went wrong.Please try again later.

 Bank of America (NYSE: BAC) posted Q3 earnings of $4.55 billion, an increase from Q2 of 19.66%.
 Sales dropped to $20.45 billion, a 8.92% decrease between quarters.
 In Q2, Bank of America brought in $22.45 billion in sales but only earned $3.80 billion.

-Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
-Changes in earnings and sales indicate shifts in a company's ROCE.
-A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
-A low or negative ROCE suggests the opposite.
+Changes in earnings and sales indicate shifts in Bank of America’s Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
+Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
 In Q3, Bank of America posted an ROCE of 0.02%.

 In Bank of America's case, the positive ROCE ratio will be something investors pay attention to before making long-term financial decisions.

 Bank of America reported Q3 earnings per share at $0.51/share, which beat analyst predictions of $0.49/share.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.